-Also known as WiFi OG, this strain is a cross of The White and Fire OG.
-It is a popular medicinal marijuana strain, and its parents are known for huge resin production and delicious flavor respectively; with this strain, you get the best of both.
+Also known as WiFi OG, this popular medicinal marijuana strain is a cross of The White and Fire OG.
+Its parents are known for massive resin production and delicious flavor, respectively; with this strain, you get the best of both.
 It is an indica-dominant (60%) hybrid with a THC content of up to 28%, with a maximum of 0.3% CBD.

-The extremely high THC level of White Fire OG means it is often used to treat chronic pain.
-Given its positive effect on mood, you can also try White Fire OG for depression and anxiety.
+As White Fire OG has an extremely high THC level, many use it to address chronic pain.
+Others consume it for temporary relief from mood disorders like depression and anxiety.
 If this seems like an alluring strain, read this growing guide for some concise tips and tricks on growing it.

 1 – White Fire OG Grows Well Indoors or Outdoors

 It is a strain that prefers warm temperatures so keep this in mind if you are trying to grow it outdoors.
 Its ideal daytime temperature range is between 70- and 85-degrees Fahrenheit.
 Therefore, you can only try an outdoor grow if you live in a warm climate.
 For outdoor growers, harvest time comes in mid-October, and the yield is around 18 ounces per plant.

 When you grow White Fire OG indoors, you need to monitor the grow room’s temperature and humidity levels.
 Its indoor flowering time is 9-10 weeks, and it yields up to 21 ounces per square meter planted.
 Its growth difficulty ranges from moderate to hard, but the generous yield makes the extra effort worth it.

 2 – Maximize Yield with the Screen of Green (SCROG) Method

 You will get better results growing White Fire OG if you train it using SCROG.
 Please note that White Fire OG is a marijuana strain that stretches during the blooming stage.
 Therefore, it is essential to prune away foliage to ensure the entire plant receives adequate light and airflow.